• Lassie Web: Movies/Other Media

 The Magic of Lassie, 1978

+This was a theatrical film that tried to resurrect Lassie as the star of a new series of films.
 Possibly the hokiest Lassie movie, with the oddest title.
-In this one, Lassie lives with two orphaned kids and their grandfather (hmm, this sounds familiar) in California's Napa Valley.
-When Grandpa won't sell out to a rich industrialist used to getting his way, the guy retaliates by proving Lassie is his and taking her away.
-Of course Lassie makes the long arduous journey home.
+In this one, Lassie again lives with two orphaned children, Kelly, a young woman, and her elementary-school-age brother Chris, and their grandfather Clovis, a vintner in California's Napa Valley.
+When Grandpa won't sell his land to a rich industrialist used to getting his way, the businessman retaliates by proving Lassie is his dog (she is one of the offspring of a champion collie he once owned) and taking her away.
+Once again Lassie must make a long arduous journey home from Colorado Springs to Napa Valley.
 The first and only Lassie movie made as a musical, the songs (including "When You're Loved," which was nominated for an Academy Award) pretty much overwhelm any action there is.
-Some leaden acting (Allan is supposed to be in love with Kelly, but darned if you can tell just from the way they act) also mars the film.
+Some leaden acting (Allan is supposed to be in love with Kelly, but darned if you can tell just from the way they act together) also mars the film.
 Note: check out the creative geography: Lassie escapes from the bad guy in Colorado Springs, trots down the road, is chased by helicopter, falls over a cliff, and ends up in Zion National Park in Utah.
 Good trick!
+(The novelization actually explains that she hitched a ride on a truck between the two places, but evidently the scene was cut from the film.)
 Cast includes Jimmy Stewart (Clovis Mitchell), Stephanie Zimbalist (Kelly Mitchell), Michael Sharrett (Chris Mitchell), Pernell Roberts (Mr. Jamison), Lane Davies (Allan Fogerty), Mickey Rooney (Gus), Mike Mazurski (Apollo), Gene Evans (Sheriff Andrews), Alice Faye (Alice the waitress), and Robert Lussier (Mr. Finch).

-♦ This movie has been available on videotape and is available on Region 2 DVD.
+♦ This movie has been available on VHS video and is available on Region 2 DVD.
+A novelization was done by Robert Weverka.

-Despite a couple of rather contrived coincidences and one very stereotypical villain, this is a nice family film that was unfortunately swallowed up by the 1994 summer blockbusters (including the critically acclaimed Black Beauty).
+Despite a couple of contrived coincidences and one very stereotypical villain (you can tell he's the bad guy; he uses tobacco and is a hunter), this is a nicely-paced, scenic family film that was unfortunately swallowed up by the 1994 summer blockbusters (including the critically acclaimed Black Beauty).
 Teenage Matt Turner's life is just getting worse: his dad is remarried and he's afraid he's forgetting his late mother, dad accepts a job out in the Virginia countryside where they have no sidewalks for skateboarding and no MTV, and in addition, enroute to their new home they pick up a big collie Matt's TV-crazy sister insists is Lassie.
-Lassie, however, is the impetuous the kid needs to knock off his Walkman and help his dad start a new career when his job falls through.
+The collie takes an immediately liking to Matt, and is the motivation the kid needs to knock off his Walkman and help his dad start a new career raising sheep when the job he was offered falls through.
 Fabulous score by Basil Poledoris and some gorgeous West Virginia scenery add to a literate script and good performances.
 The cast includes Thomas Guiry (Matt Turner), Helen Slater (Laura Turner), Jon Tenney (Steve), Brittany Boyd (Jennifer), Richard Farnsworth (Len Collins), Michelle Williams (April), Frederic Forrest (Sam Garland), Jody Smith Strickler (Mrs. Garland), Charlie Hofheimer (Jim Garland), Clayton Barclay Jones (Josh Garland), and Rick Warner (Timid Neighbor).

 Marty Shelton sent me this interesting bit of trivia: Tom Guiry appears in the WWII action film U-571, which also features Will Estes, a.k.a.
 Will Nipper, Will McCullough in The New Lassie.